Quickstart: Use Azure Cache for Redis with an ASP.NET web app

 The RedisConnection

-code ensures that there's always a healthy connection to the cache.
-The connection is managed via the ConnectionMultiplexer
+code ensures that there is always a healthy connection to the cache by managing the ConnectionMultiplexer

 For more information, see StackExchange.Redis and the code in a GitHub repo.

 The home page layout for this sample is stored in the _Layout.cshtml file.
-From this page, you start the actual cache testing by selecting Azure Cache for Redis Test on this page.
+From this page, you start the actual cache testing by clicking the Azure Cache for Redis Test from this page.

-In Solution Explorer, select Views, and then right-click the Shared folder.
-Then, open the _Layout.cshtml file.
+In Solution Explorer, expand the Views > Shared folder.
+Then open the _Layout.cshtml file.

 <div class="navbar-header">

-On the home page, select Azure Cache for Redis Test in the navigation bar to see the sample output.
+From the home page, you select Azure Cache for Redis Test to see the sample output.

-In Solution Explorer, select Views, and then right-click the Home folder.
+In Solution Explorer, expand the Views folder, and then right-click the Home folder.

 @{ ViewBag.Title = "Azure Cache for Redis Test"; } <h2>@ViewBag.Title.</h2> <h3>@ViewBag.Message</h3> <br /><br /> <table border="1" cellpadding="10"> <tr> <th>Command</th> <th>Result</th> </tr> <tr> <td>@ViewBag.command1</td> <td><pre>@ViewBag.command1Result</pre></td> </tr> <tr> <td>@ViewBag.command2</td> <td><pre>@ViewBag.command2Result</pre></td> </tr> <tr> <td>@ViewBag.command3</td> <td><pre>@ViewBag.command3Result</pre></td> </tr> <tr> <td>@ViewBag.command4</td> <td><pre>@ViewBag.command4Result</pre></td> </tr> <tr> <td>@ViewBag.command5</td> <td><pre>@ViewBag.command5Result</pre></td> </tr> </table>